ShellAndPython/Python/Readme.md

-# Scripts in python, not professional.
+# Projects in Python, not professional.

 With you like, lets try improve the everthing here!